Hugo Mantel

 Hugo Mantel (4 May 1907 – 11 February 1942) was a German footballer.

 He played for teams like Dresdner SC and Eintracht Frankfurt.
 He also played 5 times for Germany between 1927 and 1933.
-In 1934 he moved to Inter then named Ambrosiana-Inter but failed to get a permission to play for he was a foreigner.
+In 1934 he moved to Internazionale Milano then named Ambrosiana-Inter but failed to get a permission to play for he was a foreigner.

 Personal life

 Mantel was born on 4 May 1907 in the Bövinghausen district of Dortmund.
 Serving as a Gefreiter (private) in the Wehrmacht, he died in Berdychiv during World War II on 11 February 1942 at the age of 34.